discoverygarden/islandora_job/README.md

                                             // or wherever else you've defined the temporary directory for Drupal to be.
                                             // Requires write access to the temporary directory and to the pidfile if it already exists.

-islandora_job_stop_worker("worker.pid");    // Reads the process id from /tmp/worker.pid and uses it to kill the worker.
+islandora_job_stop_worker("worker.pid");    // Reads the process id from worker.pid and uses it to kill the worker.
                                             // Requires read access to the pid file.
 ```